mrsafalpiya/nokia-keypad/README.md

 - `y` - Copy the output buffer to clipboard.
 - `#` - Toggle case sensitivity.
 - `q` - Quit the program.

+## Bugs

+- Broken display on window resize.
+- `getch()` for the input character can no longer catch a real getch error after a signal handling.